Focused on Your Goals & Outcomes

 If you or your ex has experienced a change in income, call our Tampa modification lawyers so we can discuss the facts of your situation and determine whether a modification of alimony is warranted.
 We will help you work with financial experts when necessary, for instance, to evaluate a business’s worth, or to estimate a person’s earning potential.
 It is important to act quickly upon discovery of the change.
 We can help you negotiate a change in settlement with your ex to minimize legal costs, or we can aggressively litigate the issue if your former spouse is unwilling to cooperate.

-Modification of Child Support
+Child Support Modifications

 Since the court awarded child support, something has changed: a new diagnosis, an increase in expenses, or a change in the income and earning power of either parent.